 8.4.
 Once the inducement system has prevented engine restarts, the inducement system shall only be deactivated if the irregularities specified in paragraphs 4., 5., or 6. have been rectified or if the quantity of reagent added to the vehicle meets at least one of the following criteria:

-(a) expected to be sufficient for driving 150 of an average driving range with a complete tank of fuel; or
+(a) expected to be sufficient for driving 150 per cent of an average driving range with a complete tank of fuel; or

-(b) at least 10 of the capacity of the reagent tank.
+(b) at least 10 per cent of the capacity of the reagent tank.

 After a repair has been carried out to correct a fault where the OBD system has been triggered under paragraph 7.2., the inducement system may be reinitialised via the OBD serial port (e.g. by a generic scan tool) to enable the vehicle to be restarted for self-diagnosis purposes.
 The vehicle shall operate for a maximum of 50 km to enable the success of the repair to be validated.
 The inducement system shall be fully reactivated if the fault persists after this validation.